-A Winter Emergency Car Kit should be one of the first things on your to do list once the weather starts to cool down.
-It’s always better to be prepared then not.
+A Winter Emergency Car Kit should be one of the first things on your to-do list once the weather starts to cool down.
+It’s always better to be prepared than not.

-Anyone driving in areas where snow is common should carry a Winter Emergency Car Kit.
+Anyone driving in areas where cold weather is common should carry a Winter Emergency Car Kit.
+Driving can be hazardous at any time of the year, however, winter driving is a totally different type of situation.
 In the case of an accident or being stranded for any other reason, it could save both you and your passengers.

-What Should Be in My Winter Survival Kit for My Car?
+What Should Be in My Winter Car Survival Kit?

 The following list is in addition to the more common items carried on the road in the winter: